 This chart is for use with a weight-distributing hitch.
 When using a weight-carrying hitch, the maximum trailer weight is 4,000 lbs. with a 400-lb. tongue weight.
-A weight-distributing hitch and sway control is required for trailer weights greater than 4,000 lbs.
+A weight-distributing hitch and sway control are required for trailer weights greater than 4,000 lbs.

-NOTES ON EXPRESS: Trailer tongue weight should be 10-15 percent of total loaded trailer weight (up to 1,000 lbs.).
+NOTES ON EXPRESS: Trailer weight ratings are calculated assuming a base vehicle, except for any option(s) necessary to achieve the rating, plus driver.
+The weight of other optional equipment, passengers and cargo will reduce the trailer weight your vehicle can tow.
+See your Chevrolet dealer for additional details.
+Trailer tongue weight should be 10% to 15% of total loaded trailer weight (up to 1,000 lbs.).
 Addition of trailer tongue weight must not cause vehicle to exceed Rear Gross Axle Weight Rating (RGAWR) or Gross Vehicle Weight Rating (GVWR).
-The standard base cooling system includes all content required to attain maximum trailer rating.
-No optional cooling equipment available.
+Maximum trailer rating requires the factory-installed trailering package.
 The Heavy-Duty Trailering Equipment Package (Z82) includes trailer hitch platform and seven-wire trailer wiring harness.

 TRAILERING WITH YOUR CHEVROLET Chevrolet vehicles are built strong and durable to handle the demands of trailering.
-Certain equipment that prepares a Chevrolet vehicle for trailering is standard: a large fuel tank, a highcapacity alternator and a front stabilizer bar.
+Certain equipment that prepares a Chevrolet vehicle for trailering is standard: a large fuel tank, a high-capacity alternator and a front stabilizer bar.
 For other available trailering-related equipment, talk to your dealer.
 You'll need a hitch, of course, and a wide selection of hitch types is available, either as factory equipment or from your dealer.
 In addition, if you plan to tow frequently, you should equip your Chevrolet vehicle with the available Trailering Package.
 This package includes a trailer hitch platform and an electrical harness.
-Also required with this package are a hitch ball, a mounting head, and possibly weightdistributing and antisway assemblies; these are available through aftermarket sources.
+Also required with this package are a hitch ball, a mounting head, and possibly weight-distributing and antisway assemblies; these are available through aftermarket sources.
 Please carefully review your Chevrolet Truck Owner's Manual for important safety information about trailering with your vehicle.